Last updated: November 11, 2019

 In advance of the 2002-2003 ski season, the investment in a SnowMagic system was announced.
 The system, rumored to cost $1,000,000, would allow the ski area to stay open year round.
 There was some speculation that the runaway success of this new system would allow for the purchase of a high speed quad shortly thereafter.
 Famous skier Dan Egan served as General Manager when the area reopened in December 2002.

 Though the ski area reopened for the 2007-08 season, it once again struggled, as the Hornet Double chairlift was not inspected or operational until later in the winter.
 White Mountain Adventures set up shop at Tenney starting in the summer of 2008, installing zip lines and a ropes course.

 The idle Hornet Double (2014)

 The construction of wind turbines for the Groton Wind Farm along the summit ridge commenced in the spring of 2012.
 398 feet tall at top pass, the turbines now cast fast moving shadows far down the ski slopes while emitting a distinct industrial sound.

 While the lifts still remain, some of the snowmaking equipment has been sold.
 According to local sources in June 2013, Whipple Construction was interested in purchasing the ski area, however nothing further has emerged.
 The 869 acre property was originally listed for sale at $2.45 million in spring 2011.
 The price was cut to $1.999 million in spring 2013 and most recently to $1.5 million in spring 2014.

 On November 21, 2014, Tenney Mountain Development Group, LLC purchased the ski area for $1.25 million.
 Work on the chairlifts and lodge commenced that fall and throughout 2015.
 While the group was able to get the Eclipse inspected and some snow made, it was unable to open the ski area during the rough 2015-16 winter.
-Work continued throughout the winter and spring with the hope of finally reopening for the 2016-17 season.
+Work continued in subsequent years, but numerous issues delayed the reopening.